 How to Build a Pergola

-Few structures manage to be as versatile and attractive in an outdoor space as a pergola.
-Pergolas offer instant shade for your patio and add visual interest to your landscape.
+Few structures manage to be as versatile and attractive in your outdoor space as a pergola.
+Pergolas offer instant shade for your patio, as well as structural interest in your landscape.
 Learn how to build a pergola for your backyard in this step-by-step guide.

-This simple pergola design uses pressure-treated lumber and decking materials available at your local The Home Depot store.
-Any new homeowner with basic tool knowledge can tackle this pergola design.
+This simple pergola design uses pressure-treated lumber and decking materials available at your local The Home Depot.
+Most anyone with basic tool knowledge can tackle this woodworking project.
 The finished pergola will be eight feet tall by eight feet wide.
-If you feel more comfortable using pergola plans and blueprints, then head to your local The Home Depot for ready-to-go pergola kits.
-Advanced builders should have no problem modifying these pergola plans to allow scope for their own creative variations.
+If you feel more comfortable using pergola plans and blueprints, then check out ready-to-go pergola kits.

-Before building a pergola, contact your homeowner association or local building codes office to determine if a permit is required or other restrictions apply in your area.
-Also, contact local utility companies before you begin.
-You will need to dig a hole below the frost line; knowing where the utility lines are first will prevent damage to pipes or power lines under the ground.
+Before starting your pergola project, check out community and neighborhood building codes to determine if a permit is required or if other restrictions apply.
+It's also a good idea to contact local utility companies before you begin.
+You will need to dig a hole below the frost line, so knowing where the utility lines are located will prevent damage to underground pipes or utilities.

 - Select the site for the pergola.